fiches-me/cpes/info/tp/TP_3.md

     return opt

 # To test all ma functions, I use a python tool called "doctest",
-# which exxecute the code with ">>>" in the function's docstrings
+# See the tip in this page.

-# This code actually run them only if I run this file dirrectly
 if __name__ == "__main__":
     import doctest
     doctest.testmod()
+    # As doctest.testmod() raise an error, the message will be printed
+    # only if all the test succeeded!
     print("All tests succeeded.")
 ```